Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 * Set the ``automatic_optimization`` property to ``False`` in your ``LightningModule``'s ``__init__`` function.
 * Use ``self.manual_backward(loss)`` instead of ``loss.backward()``.

-Here is a basic example of manual optimization.
+Here is a minimal example of manual optimization.

 .. testcode:: python